advantageous-overtake/linearity/README.md

 # Introduction
-`linearity` is a constant-accelerated crate for various operations commonly found in branchless programming.
+`linearity` is a crate for various operations commonly found in branchless programming.

 The primary trait is [`Linearity`], it provides facilities for clear and concise branchless programming.